A Matter of Size

-A Matter of Size (סיפור גדול, Sipur Gadol, lit: "A Big Story") is a 2009 Israeli film.
+A Matter of Size (סיפור גדול, Sipur Gadol, lit: "A Big Story") is a 2009 Israeli comedy-drama film directed by Sharon Maymon and Erez Tadmor.

 Plot

 Herzl Mesika is an obese man who struggles unsuccessfully to lose weight.
 When he starts a new job in a Japanese restaurant he is introduced to the sport of Sumo wrestling.
-Herzl decides to use his weight to his advantage by founding Israel's first Sumo wrestling team.
+Herzl decides to use his weight to his advantage by founding Israel's first Sumo wrestling team of four.